nabilah-h-s/NSL/Design Patterns/README.md

 ## Flyweight Pattern

 # Behavioral Design Pattern
+These patterns are designed depending on how one class communicates with others.

  ## Observer pattern
 This pattern is a one-to-many dependency between objects so that when one object changes state, all its dependents are notified.
 This is typically done by calling one of their methods.